mbechtiger/lcs_llm_tools/README.md

 Comments at the beginning of each program provides a description and sample usage, and should be sufficient to use the tool.

 More tools may be added, upon request by you !
+I'm currently thinking about utilities to migrate tables (structure and data) from LCS to ElasticSearch, PostgreSQL, Apache Solr.

 Contact me at marcel.bechtiger@domain-sa.ch.